 Minor Spec Bump

-We also tried playing The Pathless on the new device, which is also on Apple Arcade for iOS.
+We also tried playing The Pathless on the new device, also on Apple Arcade for iOS.
 It seems to be downscaled a bit to work on tvOS and looks far more beautiful on our iPhone and iPad.

 Anyone with the 2017 model probably doesn't need to jump in for the 2021 refresh, particularly if looking for a significant performance boost.